 For some people, the end of treatment means they are not likely to need any more cancer treatment.
-For other people, treatment is about managing the cancer over a long period of time.
+For others, treatment is about managing the cancer over a long period of time.

-You may feel relieved when your treatment ends.
+When your treatment ends, you may feel relieved.
 But you may still have side effects from treatment and other emotions to cope with.
 You will need time to find out what is now normal for you.
-It can take from a few weeks to a few months to adjust.
+It can take time to adjust.
 You may also be thinking about positive changes you want to make.
-These might include focusing on your well-being (see pages 48 to 57) or planning things like a holiday (see page 75).
+These might include focusing on your well-being or planning some things to look forward to.

 Towards the end of your treatment, you usually have a discussion with someone from your cancer team.
-This may be with your cancer doctor, specialist nurse, or with another member of your healthcare team.
-They will tell you what to expect after treatment finishes.
+This may be with your cancer doctor, specialist nurse or another member of your healthcare team.
+They will tell you what to expect after treatment ends.
 They will also ask about any concerns or specific needs you have.